 fetchUserData,validateInput,saveSettings)

-Adopt naming that reads like plain English — it makes the code more intuitive and reduces the need for comments.
+Adopt names that read like plain English — it makes the code more intuitive and reduces the need for comments.

 Automating Consistency to Enforce Naming Rules